clk-project/clk/README.md

 ## Setting up the completion

-A great command line tool comes with a great completion support. run `clk completion install bash` (or `fish` or `zsh`, your mileage may vary).
-If you want to have case insensitive completion (I do), run it like `clk completion --case-insensitive install`. `click-project` will have added the completion content into `~/.bash_completion`.
+A great command line tool comes with a great completion support.
+Run `clk completion install bash` (or `fish` or `zsh`, your mileage may vary).
+If you want to have case-insensitive completion (I do), run it like `clk completion --case-insensitive install`. `click-project` will have added the completion content into `~/.bash_completion`.
 It generally needs only to start a new terminal to have it working.
 In case of doubt, make sure this file is sourced into your